-Notes: Cases 4-6 and Cases 9-12 are selected for comparison with Case 1 and Case 7 for different purposes, respectively.
-Case 4 and Case 9: to examine the effect of introducing G_1 and G_2 as predictors.
-Case 5 and Case 10: to examine the different effects of $\Delta t{\rm M}$ and $\Delta t{\rm T}$.
-Case 6 and Case 11: to examine the effect of having α available.
-Case 12: to examine the effect of introducing a as a predictor for b.
+Notes: cases 4-6 and cases 9-12 are selected for comparison with case 1 and case 7 for different purposes, respectively.
+Case 4 and case 9 are selected for examination of the effect of introducing G_1 and G_2 as predictors.
+Case 5 and case 10 are selected for examination of the different effects of Δt_M and Δt_T .
+Case 6 and case 11 are selected for examination of the effect of introducing α available.
+Case 12 is selected for examination of the effect of introducing a as a predictor for b.